iwanfux/simplenews/README.txt

     Configure Simplenews on the Simplenews admin pages:
       Administer > Content Management > Newsletters > Settings.

+    You can select the content type used by Simplenews for it's newsletters.
+    Select the taxonomy term Simplenews uses to determine different newsletter series.

  6. CONFIGURE SIMPLENEWS BLOCK

     Configure the Simplenews block on the Block configuration page.
 You reach